Gold Diggers of Broadway: Plot

-The film opens on an audience watching a lavish 1929 Broadway show, featuring a giant gold mine production number ("Song of the Gold Diggers").
-Famous guitarist Nick Lucas sings "Painting the Clouds with Sunshine", which climaxes on stage with a huge art deco revolving sun.
+The film opens on an audience watching a lavish 1929 Broadway show, featuring a giant gold mine production number ("Song of the Gold Diggers"), which is not to be confused with "The Gold Diggers' Song (We're in the Money)".
+Famous guitarist Nick Lucas sings "Painting the Clouds with Sunshine", in back of a large paint pallet backdrop, which climaxes on stage with a huge art deco revolving sun.